jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 3/21/24

 Today I added the related articles view to the project page.
 I had lots of issues dealing with the overflow and sizing.
 I've also realized that I am not equipped for this to work on mobile.
 I think I need to get that working first since I bet lots of people will try to visit the site on their phones.
 An easier thing to do would be to be able to link back from an article to the project it is a part of.

+## 3/26/24

+Today I finished the desktop site!
+Hooray!
+Except I forgot to have the article link back to the project is belongs to. oops.
+Well next time I can take care of that.
+I also started working on getting the mobile site working.
+I got the header, the main page, and I'm partway through the article search.
+Making your site reactive is really quite easy.
+There is a `@media screen and (max-width: 800px)` selector that you can use to change the css depending on the width.
+800px is a pretty generous number for phone screens so I should be good.
+Next time I'll continue in my conversion.